Ryguy10712/bugTest/README.md

 There was a case once where all my source files showed up for some reason, but that only happened once and I could not figure out why.

+UPDATE
+This is due to a conflict in the DevTools/React Native Debugger config, where it ignores the node_modules folder by default.
+The expo docs have been updated to acknowledge this issue.